Decomposition spaces in Combinatorics: Examples

 (together with the span $\mathbf V _1 \leftarrow \mathbf V_0 \to 1$) defines a coalgebra structure on $\grpd_{/\mathbf V_1}$ which (after taking cardinality) is the $q$-binomial coalgebra, without further reduction.
 The groupoids and maps involved are part of a simplicial groupoid $\mathbf V: \simplexcategory\op\to\Grpd$, namely the Waldhausen $S_\bullet$-construction of $\vect$, studied in more detail below, where we'll see that this is a decomposition space but not a Segal space.
 The lower dec of $\mathbf V$ is naturally equivalent to the fat nerve $\mathbf W$ of the category of injections, and the dec map $d_\bot$ is the reduction map of D\"ur.

 We calculate the section coefficients of $\mathbf V$.
-From Proposition~\ref{sectioncoeff!} we have the following formula for the section coefficients (which is precisely the standard formula for the {\em Hall numbers}, as explained further in \ref{Hall}):
+Since $\mathbf V$ is not a Segal space, we cannot invoke Corollary~\ref{sec coeffs for monoids}, so we use the definition of section coefficients \eqref{sec coeffs} directly, to find the following standard formula for the {\em Hall numbers} (cf.~also~\ref{Hall} below):